 Information Commissioner's Office

 The Information Commissioner's Office (ICO) is the UK’s independent body set up to uphold information rights.
 You can make a complaint to the ICO about our use of your information at any time on 0303 123 1113 or via their website at https://ico.org.uk/.
 Of course, we'd like to try and help you with any problems you are having first, so please consider raising any issue or complaint you have with TWAM beforehand.
 Your satisfaction with our services is very important to all of us and we will always strive to resolve any problems and complaints you have.
 You can contact us at: firstname.lastname@example.org

 Changes to this privacy notice

 We keep our privacy notice under regular review.
 You are advised to visit this page periodically in order to keep up to date with any changes.
 By continuing to use our services you will be deemed to have accepted such changes.
-This privacy notice was last updated on 16 May 2018.
+This privacy notice was last updated on 26 April 2021.